vukrosic/blueberry-llm-kimi-deepseek/experiments/exp6/exp6_tutorial.md

    - Gated architecture with up/down projections
    - Enhanced intermediate representations

-4. **DeepSeek MoE**:
+4. **Baseline MoE** (used in all experiments):
-   - Advanced expert routing
+   - 8 experts with top-2 routing
-   - Improved gating mechanisms
-   - Better load balancing
+   - Load balancing loss
+   - Standard expert networks with SiLU activation
+   - **Note**: DeepSeek MoE was not used due to training limitations

 ### Experimental Setup